 In these scenarios, Pfeffer sees another way the shanties peddle accessibility.
 After moving here from North Carolina, “I expected winter to be isolating,” they say, “and there are components that are isolating.
 But there’s so much room for coming together in the cold months, and the shanties have been really pivotal in my framing of that.”

-This year especially, the jury chose artists keyed into context—beyond straight whimsy.
-One of the three community groups, the Native American Community Development Institute, worked with the local Bibsy Bustle Productions on a shanty about the 2020 Census.
+This year especially, the jury chose artists keyed into the context of the lake and the open, public space.
+One of the three community groups Lavelle had the festival reach out to, the Native American Community Development Institute, worked with the local Bibsy Bustle Productions on a shanty about the 2020 Census.
 Homelessness disproportionately impacts Natives, and this factors into their historically undercounted status.
-Participants in the Pyramid of Quantification will tally themselves among fellow “fish, bird, and insect nations.”
+So, participants in the Pyramid of Quantification will tally themselves among fellow “fish, bird, and insect nations.”
 Here, the medium—of a house in the middle of a lake—feels uncommonly apt.

 Another group, zAmya Theater, raises awareness about homelessness.
-The Minneapolis-based performers—often spotted mid-scene or mid-song with passersby—get site-specific, inspired by the dangers of enduring a Minnesota winter without shelter.
-They invite guests round a fire, and may seek respite among shanties, Lavelle says.
+The Minneapolis-based performers—often spotted mid-scene or mid-song with passersby in the Twin Cities—get site-specific, inspired by the dangers of enduring a Minnesota winter without shelter.
+They plan to invite guests round a fire, and may seek respite among shanties, Lavelle says.

 The third group, Minneapolis-based Better Futures Minnesota (also a sponsor), works with formerly incarcerated men.
 It partnered with artists (including Art Shanty co-founder David Pitman) on The Holding Shanty.
 Here, visitors reach through holes to form faceless bonds with those outside.

-For one group of artists, this sounded like utopia.
+For one group of artists, the unique context sounded like utopia.
 Interesting Tactics, a Minneapolis collective of architectural designers, brings “utopic spatial practice” to the lake this year.

 “Utopia is a process, and it’s not a physical space,” designer Drew Smith says, citing 16th-century philosopher Thomas More as an inspiration. “[Interesting Tactics] thinks that utopia doesn’t happen on a city scale … but it can happen in real life on the scale of objects that people can use.
 So, like, furniture.
 Or a greenhouse on ice.”